OpenNeuroDatasets/ds005385/README.md

 - [x] Practical information to access the data

-The data are provided at OpenNeuro (dataset accession number: xxx, version xxx, DOI: xxx https://xxx) in BIDS format.
+The data are provided at OpenNeuro (dataset accession number: ds005385, DOI: https://doi.org/10.18112/openneuro.ds005385.v1.0.0) in BIDS format.

 ## Overview